top of page

 Blister prevention

 There are tons of videos and articles out there about how to prevent blisters; I’ve placed two links below.
 Blisters are mostly caused by moisture (wet skin or socks) and pressure (new, tight shoes).
-Try a few of these pointers out to figure out what works for you.
+Try out a few of these pointers to figure out what works for you.

-• Make sure your hiking boots or shoes have been worn-in and are comfortable.
+• Make sure your hiking boots or shoes have been worn in and are comfortable.

 • If you tend to get sweaty feet, waterproof shoes may increase that sweat factor and provoke blisters (GoreTex is great for waterproofing, but in my experience it isn’t always breathable.)
 If your feet don’t get too sweaty, go ahead with waterproof shoes if you like them, but bring an extra pair of socks if it’s a hot day.
 Seamless hiking socks are key (I esp love Smartwool wool cushioned hiking socks).
 If you wear cotton socks, you’re asking for trouble and I won’t feel sorry for ya. ; )